 A major concern for employers – when it comes to allowing their staff to work from home – is that they won’t be as available for discussion and meetings as staff who come into the office.
-Now that the Coronavirus pandemic has forced most employers’ hands on this, it’s important to make the most out of this telecommuting opportunity.
+The Coronavirus pandemic forced most employers’ hands on this.
+It’s important to make the most out of this telecommuting opportunity.

 Australians can aim to prove that working from home doesn’t impede on our ability to function as a team player.

-Make sure you are available during working hours on whatever chat application your team uses.
+Make sure you are available during working hours on your team’s chat application.

-Download that same chat application on your phone, in case you need to step away from the computer for a bit (to water your balcony garden, for example).
+Download that same chat application on your phone if you need to step away from the computer for a bit (to water your balcony garden, for example).
 And if you do plan on being away from your desk, make sure to forewarn your team before heading off.

 If you have scheduled in meetings, make sure these are in your calendar and that you’ve set up reminders and notifications so you don’t end up missing them.

-You’re going to have to be a lot more organised and vigilant in general when working from home.
+You have to be much more organised and vigilant in general when working from home.

-4. Get out of the house every day (whilst keeping socially distant!)
+4. Get out of the House Every Day

-During this pandemic, we’re all going to face cabin fever at one point or another.
+During the pandemic, we all experienced some form of cabin fever at one point or another.